Travel Hacks for Getting Free Flight Upgrades

 Here’s how to up your chances:

-* Sign up for airline newsletters and download their apps.
+Sign up for airline newsletters and download their apps.
 That way, you'll know when they send out survey invites.
-Airlines always post discount information on these Apps.
-Usually it is difficult for travelers to know the details of these discount information, especially unexpected discounts.
-So make sure you turn on the notification switch, and you will receive the latest information at the first time.
+Airlines always post discount information on these apps.
+Usually, it is hard for travelers to know the details of these discounts, especially unexpected ones.
+So make sure you turn on notifications.
+You will receive the latest information right away.

-* Read travel blogs; they often tell you about these competitions.
-Bloggers usually have first-hand information, and they will report on newly discovered events or discounts.
-Some bloggers even have discount codes or other benefits in cooperation with the airline.
-So be sure to follow these bloggers.
-You can find these travel bloggers in the social media or some travel websites.
-Of course, these discount activities or even travel information also require you to screen and identify.
-If necessary, you can also put forward any questions or suggestions in the comment area of the blogger.
+Read travel blogs.
+They often tell you about these competitions.
+Bloggers usually have first-hand information.
+They report on newly discovered events or discounts.
+Some bloggers even have discount codes or other benefits from working with airlines.
+So be sure to follow them.
+You can find these travel bloggers on social media or travel websites.
+Of course, these discount activities and travel tips also require you to screen and check them.
+If needed, put forward questions or suggestions in the blogger's comment area.

 For example, American Airlines had a survey where they gave away up to 1,000 free miles.
 All you had to do was spend 5 minutes answering questions.
-Many people participated in this activity, because 1000 points can be exchanged for a meal in the airport or a small gift.
-If you accumulate enough points, you can exchange for a plane ticket.
+Many people joined this activity because 1,000 points can be traded for a meal at the airport or a small gift.
+If you gather enough points, you can exchange them for a plane ticket.
 This is not a small benefit.
-If you have the opportunity, don't miss these small benefits.
+If you get the chance, don't miss these small perks.

 8. Use Companion Tickets

-Many credit cards and airlines have deals where you can get a free ticket for a friend or family member when you buy one for yourself.
-These are often called companion passes or fares, and they can save you a lot of money if you often travel with someone.
+Many credit cards and airlines offer deals.
+You can get a free ticket for a friend or family member when you buy one for yourself.
+These are often called companion passes or fares.
+They can save you a lot of money if you often travel with someone.

 Southwest Companion Pass: This is a really popular one.
-If you earn it, you can choose one person to fly with you for free (you only pay the taxes and fees for their ticket) every time you fly Southwest.
-The pass is good for the rest of the year you earn it and the entire next year!
-To get it, you typically need to earn 135,000 qualifying points in a calendar year or fly 100 qualifying one-way flights in a calendar year.
-This might sound like a lot, but if you are savvy about how you earn points with Southwest credit cards and flights, it’s doable.
+If you earn it, you can choose one person to fly with you for free.
+You only pay the taxes and fees for their ticket every time you fly Southwest.
+The pass is good for the rest of the year you earn it and the entire next year.
+To get it, you typically need to earn 135,000 qualifying points in a calendar year.
+Or you can fly 100 qualifying one-way flights in a calendar year.
+This might sound like a lot.
+But if you are savvy about how you earn points with Southwest credit cards and flights, it’s doable.

-Alaska Airlines Companion Fare: With this deal, you can buy one ticket on Alaska Airlines and get a second one for just the cost of taxes and fees (usually starting at $22).
+Alaska Airlines Companion Fare: With this deal, you can buy one ticket on Alaska Airlines.
+You get a second one for just the cost of taxes and fees, usually starting at $22.
 This is usually an annual perk that comes with the Alaska Airlines Visa Signature credit card.
-There might be some restrictions on which flights you can use it on, so be sure to read the fine print!
+There might be some restrictions on which flights you can use it on.
+So be sure to read the fine print.
 These companion fares usually start from $99 annually, not including taxes and fees.

-Smart Tip: If you and your partner or a family member are always on the go together, then these deals are absolute lifesavers.
-Think about it – you are essentially cutting your travel costs in half on eligible flights!
+Smart Tip: If you and your partner or a family member are always on the go together, these deals are absolute lifesavers.
+Think about it.
+You are essentially cutting your travel costs in half on eligible flights.
 Before choosing a card or airline based on these perks, think about your travel habits and whether any restrictions apply.
 This can help you determine if the savings are truly worth it.
 For example, if you're not near an Alaska Airlines hub, the Alaska companion fare might not be very useful.
 Similarly, if you are not able to reach enough points to get the Southwest Companion Pass, you might be better off looking for other deals.

 9. Leverage Airline Compensation Policies